timschott/interview-prep/ds/ml-conceptual.md

   * for example we would want to keep determiners like 'an'
 * explain word embeddings.
   * word embeddings rely on the distributional hypothesis: words that occur in similar contexts have similar meaning
+    * so - let's predict a words meaning by looking at its neighbors
   * they serve as the initial input to many modern NLP solutions
   * we prefer *dense* vectors rather than simply the solutions generated from tf-df
     * less params more efficient and avoids overfitting
   * word2vec = skipgram, static embedding for each word
+    * iteratively compute the weighting for a word by tuning weights that get applied to its neighbors, then compare with the real representation
   * GLoVE combines word2vec and pointwise mutual info
   * cool applications - two words most "similar" when their cosine similarity is very small.
     * `v • w  / (len(v) * len(w))`